Skip to content

 curl -sL https://raw.githubusercontent.com/github/gh-aw/main/install-gh-aw.sh | bash -s v0.1.0 # Pinned

-Install the CLI in GitHub Actions workflows using the setup-cli action:
+Install the CLI in GitHub Actions workflows using the setup-cli action with automatic checksum verification and platform detection:

 - name: Install gh-aw CLI